Shamir-Lab/PlasClass/README.md

 `classification` is written in Python2.7 and requires NumPy and scikit-learn (versions compatible with Python2.7) and their dependencies.
 These will be installed by the setup.py script.

 We recommend using a virtual environment.
-For example, before running setup.py:
+For example, in Linux, before running setup.py:
 ```
 python -m virtualenv classification-env
 source classification-env/bin/activate